BOOKS: China Mieville is my favourite author. Chuck Palahniuk as

-TELEVISION: Battlestar Galactica was the best show on television,
+TELEVISION: Breaking Bad was the best show on television, barring

-barring maybe Arrested Development - I go back and forth on this
+maybe Arrested Development - I go back and forth on this one.

-one.
-Firefly comes a close third, tied with the first half-season
+Battlestar Galactica comes a close third, tied with the first

-of Glee.
-The second half was mediocre, and the second season was
+half-season of Glee.
+The second half was mediocre, and the second

-fucking awful.
-After that; Band of Brothers, Generation Kill, The
+season was fucking awful.
+After that; Band of Brothers, Generation

-Pacific.
+Kill, The Pacific.
 I love military stuff.
-Not big on comedy - but I really do
+Not big on comedy - but I

-love Arrested Development.
-I cannot stress this enough.
+really do love Arrested Development.
+I cannot stress this

 Better Off Ted was a great show that just couldn't find an